 We help veterans enjoy a greater quality of life by teaching them how to manage pain.
-The Veterans PMP is the only Pain Management Programme (PMP) is an innovative PMP which we offer exclusively for Veterans’ of the Armed Forces.
+The Veterans’ Pain Management Programme (PMP) is an innovative PMP which we offer exclusively for Veterans’ of the Armed Forces.

 “I’ve seen the benefit of the course and it’s well worth putting some funds into it.”

 Hear from John about the life-changing medical treatment you can expect:

 The programme is a ten day virtual programme run over nine months and delivered virtually on Zoom.
 The virtual Pain Management Programme delivers the same content as the previously run face-to-face programme, without the need for you to travel or stay in London.